-It is on October 11 that National Coming Out Day is celebrated, which exists to raise public awareness about LGBTQ +.
-On this day, activists do everything to make as many people as possible know about this holiday, because, as you know, homophobia thrives in silence.
-On October 11, LGBTQ+ representatives have every right to openly declare themselves, talk about their gender, self-identification and sexual preferences to family and friends.
+It is on October 11 that National Coming Out Day is celebrated, an event that raises public awareness about the LGBTQ+ community.
+On this day, activists are doing their best to spread knowledge of this holiday, as homophobia is often perpetuated in silence.
+LGBTQ+ people have the right to openly declare themselves, talk about their gender, self-identification and sexual preferences to family and friends on October 11.

-National Coming Out Day was initiated by Rob Eichberg and Gene O’Leary.
-Eichberg was the organizer of a personality development seminar at the time, and O’Leary was the head of a gay rights organization.
-As Eichberg believed, the most powerful tool in the movement for equality of rights was the fact that people know and respect someone from the LGBTQ+ community.
-National Day promotes this recognition.
+National Coming Out Day was created after a large-scale march in 1987, where approximately 500,000 gays and lesbians took part in Washington.
+After the four-month march, many people from outside the state, who identified as LGBTQ+, decided to create a national day to celebrate coming out.
+This holiday was initiated by Rob Eichberg and Gene O’Leary, who was the organizer of a personality development seminar and the head of a gay rights organization respectively.
+Eichberg believed that the most powerful tool for the equal rights movement was for people to know and respect an individual from the LGBTQ+ community.
+National Coming Out Day is meant to promote this recognition.

 On the occasion of the holiday, it is important to remember the following facts:

-- in 1924, the existence of the first gay rights organization, founded by Henry Gerber, is documented in Chicago;
+- In 1924, the first gay rights organization, founded by Henry Gerber, was documented in Chicago.

 - National Coming Out Day is also celebrated in Ireland, the UK, the Netherlands and Switzerland.

-It is best to celebrate this holiday with the active support of representatives of the LGBTQ+ community in social networks.
+The best way to celebrate this holiday is to actively support members of the LGBTQ+ community on social media.
 You can also support the fight for equality by making a voluntary donation to the organization that sponsors National Coming Out Day.
-You should be prepared that someone close to you will want to come out, and you need to show maximum support to these brave people.
-If you are an LGBTQ+ person, this National Day is a time to decide to “throw off the mask” and be truly honest with the world and with yourself.
+Be prepared for someone close to you to come out, and show them maximum support.
+If you are part of the LGBTQ+ community, this National Day is a time for you to decide to “throw off the mask” and be honest with the world and with yourself.

 National Coming Out Day is observed on October 11 each year.